On this page:

-The Stern School recognizes for advanced standing credit most higher-level examinations passed with grades of 6 or 7 (exceptions include Economics).
-No credit is granted for standard-level examinations.
+The Stern School recognizes for advanced standing credit most higher-level (HL) examinations passed with grades of 6 or 7 (with some exceptions).
+No credit is granted for standard-level (SL) examinations.
 Official reports must be submitted to the Undergraduate Admissions Processing Center for review.

 Maturity Certificate Examinations

 The Stern Undergraduate College will consider the results of certain foreign maturity certificate examinations for advanced standing credit, i.e., British GCE "A" levels or Cambridge Pre-U, French Baccalauréat, German Abitur, Italian Maturità, or the Federal Swiss Maturity Certificate.
 Stern may require that score reports be authenticated and reviewed by approved independent credential evaluation agencies.

 Review the A-level Equivalencies Chart below.
 All other Maturity Certificate examinations will be reviewed with an adviser on a case-by-case basis.

 - All first-year Stern students are required to fulfill a 4-credit mathematics course.
 If you score a 4 or 5 on the AP Calculus BC exam, a 6 or 7 on the IB Higher Level (HL) Mathematics exam, or an A or B on the GCE A-level Math exam, you are eligible to apply those advanced standing credits to satisfy the Calculus I requirement.

 - The 4-credit math requirement is typically fulfilled through the successful completion of Calculus I (MATH-UA 121), but for students with advanced standing, a higher-level course may be more appropriate for fulfilling the 4-credit requirement.
 Stern academic advisers are available to help those students with advanced standing make appropriate course selections.
 Advanced standing can be used to place into either Calculus II, Calculus III, or Linear Algebra.